sebasfalcone/better-work-notes/Dessign_Patterns.md

 ![Interface_not_implementation_principle](./Resources/Interface_not_implementation/Principle.jpeg)

-At first glance it seems that you only created a more complicated code, but when you or someone wants do add more functionality, this will come in handy.
+At first glance, it seems that you only created a more complicated code, but when you or someone wants to add more functionality, this will come in handy.

 ### Example
 Say you created a *software development company simulator*.
 You have different classes that represent various employee types: